richardthorp/rodeo/README.md

    * Used to test responsivity of website and test contrast between backgrounds and fonts.
 Also used to check for any JavaScript errors or warnings printing the console.

 <a name="testing"></a>

 ## Testing

 <a name="deployment"></a>

+## Deployment
-## Prerequisites
+### Prerequisites

-### Github Repository
+#### Github Repository
 Prior to deploying the app to Heroku, the code was stored in a GitHub repository.
-This made it easy to push any changes from a local git repository to the remote GitHub repository and have Heroku automatically deploy the most recent version of the app from GitHub (see step 7 below).
+This made it easy to push any changes from a local git repository to the remote GitHub repository and have Heroku automatically deploy the most recent version of the app from GitHub (see step 7 of 'Deployment to Heroku' below).

-### Application Requirements
+#### Application Requirements
 In order for Heroku to know how to run the app, a requirements.txt file must be present in the repository's root folder.
 This file can be created by running the command `pip freeze > requirements.txt` from the command line.
 This will create a file that lists all the dependencies needed to run the app.

-### Heroku Procfile
+#### Heroku Procfile
 Heroku also needs a 'Procfile' to know how to run the app.
 In this instance, the command `echo web: python app.py > Procfile` will create a file that gives Heroku the instructions that this is a web application and it can be run with the command `python app.py`.

-### MongoDB URI
+#### MongoDB URI
 In order to connect the app to the MongoDB database, the URI for the database can be found using the following steps:

 1. Log in to MongoDB